George Stevens: 1935–1943: Established director

 Meanwhile, Pandro S. Berman proceeded on a film vehicle for Katharine Hepburn and selected the 1921 novel Alice Adams by Booth Tarkington.
-Hepburn admired the novel, and both she and Berman settled down to two potential candidates to direct the film: William Wyler and George Stevens.
+Hepburn admired the novel, and both she and Berman settled on either William Wyler and George Stevens to direct.
 Hepburn and Berman tossed coins, and Wyler won the first contest.
-Hepburn went with Stevens, and the coin was tossed in his favor.
-Stevens drove over to Hepburn's residence, and in a meeting with Hepburn and Berman, they discussed a range of topics but did not discuss Tarkington's novel.
-Stevens had not yet read the novel, and Hepburn cautioned about having hired him.
-According to Stevens's biographer Marilyn Ann Moss, Hepburn told Berman that Stevens had been the dumbest man she had met.
-The next morning, Berman phoned Stevens, stating, "Kate says you had a very pleasant evening, but you didn't say a word about the picture.
+Hepburn went with Stevens, and the coin was tossed in her favor.
+Before he had time to read Tarkington's novel, Stevens drove over to Hepburn's residence.
+In a meeting with Hepburn and Berman, he attempted to fake his way around discussing the novel.
+Unimpressed, Hepburn reportedly told Berman the next day that Stevens was the dumbest man she had met.
+Berman phoned Stevens stating, "Kate says you had a very pleasant evening, but you didn't say a word about the picture.
 That puts me in a very difficult situation."

 Stevens then read the novel, and within a day, he agreed to direct Alice Adams (1935).
 He was displeased having read two-thirds of Jane Murfin's script adaptation, and promptly hired Mortimer Offner and Dorothy Yost to rewrite it, retaining much of the novel's dialogue.
-Principal photography began on May 22, 1935 and wrapped on June 29.
+Principal photography began on May 22, 1935, and wrapped on June 29.
 However, the novel's original ending concluded with Alice deciding to attend a secretarial school.
 Murfin's script instead had Alice expressing her love with Arthur.
 Hepburn and Stevens had opposed the ending, though RKO insisted on the happier ending even before Stevens was hired.
 During post-production, Stevens and Berman exchanged memos defending their stance.
 Berman brought in George Cukor to decide, and he felt the novel's ending would be box office poison.

 Alice Adams opened at the Radio City Music Hall on August 15, 1935.
 Andre Sennwald of The New York Times applauded Hepburn's performance and Stevens's direction, writing, "An oddly exciting blend of tenderness, comedy and realistic despair, [the film] touches life intimately at many points during its account of a lonely girl in a typical American small town."
 At the 8th Academy Awards, the film was nominated for Best Picture, and Hepburn was nominated for Best Actress.

 After a successful preview of Alice Adams at Sunset Boulevard, Stevens realized he had to leave as he was scheduled to begin filming Annie Oakley (1935).
 RKO had purchased a script by Joseph Fields and Ewart Adamson, which fictionalized the life of Annie Oakley.
-Barbara Stanwyck was cast in the title role after she had left Warner Bros..
+Barbara Stanwyck was cast in the title role after she had left Warner Bros.
 The film tells of the namesake sharpshooter who becomes a local celebrity at Buffalo Bill's Wild West Show.
 When Buffalo Bill's manager, Jeff Hogarth (Melvyn Douglas), showcases fellow sharpshooter Toby Walker (Preston Foster), a rivalry develops between Oakley and Walker, which turns romantic.
-Annie Oakley opened in November 1935 and was well-received by film critics and audiences.
+Annie Oakley opened in November 1935 and was well received by film critics and audiences.